The Zen of Prometheus, now part of the official Prometheus documentation

 talk: The Zen of Prometheus

 Live Website: The Zen of Prometheus In modern days, we run our applications as loosely coupled microservices on distributed, elastic infrastructure as (mostly) stateless workloads.
 Under these circumstances, observability is the key to understanding how our applications run and behave in action to deliver highly available and resilient service.
 Prometheus is born in such an atmosphere as a solution to satisfy the observability needs of the cloud-native era.
 Among many other observability signals like logs and traces, metrics play the most substantial role.
 Sampled measurements observed throughout the system are crucial for monitoring the health of the applications and they enable real-time, actionable alerting.
-Although the tools in the Prometheus ecosystem make life a lot easier, there are still numerous possibilities to make mistakes or misuse them. ...
+Although Prometheus tooling makes life a lot easier, there are still numerous possibilities to make mistakes or misuse them. ...